savonet/book/workflow.md

 The usual value is between 4 kB and 8 kB.

-#### Ogg/opus
+#### Ogg/Opus

-The opus codec is an open-source codec intended as a modern replacement of both standard codecs (mp3, vorbis) and highly compressed codecs (aac, speex).
+The opus codec is an open-source codec intended as a modern replacement of both standard codecs (MP3, Vorbis) and highly compressed codecs (AAC, Speex).
 This is the one you should use by default for sound encapsulated in ogg, unless you have specific needs.
 It has the same or better quality than equivalent codecs and is free (both as in beer and as in speech).
-The only drawback is that it is slightly less supported on user-end than, say, mp3 and aac, although this tends to be less and less the case.
+The only drawback is that it is slightly less supported on user-end than, say, MP3 and AAC, although this tends to be less and less the case.

 The encoder is named `%opus` and its parameters are